 A web manger uses a Content Management System to keep the website updated.
 When creating multilingual versions of a site they will need to import translations quickly and easily.
 This is also the case with product and asset management software.

-Importing translations can be a slow process when done manually and require a lot of oversight to ensure the quality of the translations remains accurate throughout.
+Importing translations can be a slow process when done manually and require a lot of oversight to ensure no errors are made in the process.

 Luckily thanks to APIs and digital connectors within most modern content and assets management tools, this process can become fully automatic.
 Simply connect your application to a tech-enabled translation management tool and your translations can be imported directly from the translator to the page.

 Translating a document accurately into another language so that it retains its message but still resonates with other cultures is a skilled and time-consuming process.
 A linguistic expert needs to take time to make sure they choose the right words and phrases to match the cultural expectations of the target language.
 The job cannot be rushed if you want the quality of your translations to remain high.
 However, this can prove challenging with tight deadlines and a need to beat your competitors into multilingual markets.

 Machine translation has come a long way over the last few decades and is now a key tool for linguists to use in their translation process.
 Machine translation can translate large sections of text in moments and even use Translation Memories to accurately recall previously translated sections and automatically insert them into the content.

 With post-editing by a human linguist to add their expertise and ensure that the translation is of the highest quality, machine translation can greatly speed up the entire workflow.